ingshtrom/stash-creview/README.md

             "groupSlug": "stash-group-slug-qa"
         }
     ],
-    "projectKey": "FOOB",
+    "parseBranchRegex": "TICK-\d\d\d\d", /* regex to auto-determine the ticket number */ "projectKey": "FOOB",
-    "slug": "repo1" // repo slug. should be the same as the repo name.
+    "slug": "repo1" /* repo slug. should be the same as the repo name */ }
-}
 ```
 For each "groupSlug" specified in the .creview-config file, you will need a Stash group by that name.
 It should contain all of the users that could possibly perform a review for that type of pull request.